LoRaConnect: Unlocking HTTP Potential on LoRa Backbones for Remote Areas and Ad-Hoc Networks: Performance Evaluation

 \subsubsection{Environmental Impact}

-Data recorded from the LoRaWeb system's test deployment reveal the critical role of environmental factors such as physical barriers and electrical interferences.
+The experimental results reveal the impact of environmental factors such as walls and electrical interferences on the performance of the LoRaWeb system.
 The LoRaWeb server was fixed on a pole in the experiment, as depicted in Fig. \ref{fig: system implementation}.
-Two LoRaWeb nodes were placed close to the server, and the other two client nodes were placed in different rooms on the same floor of the building.
+Two client nodes were placed close to the server, and the other two client nodes were placed in different rooms on the same floor of the building.
 The walls acted as barriers to signal propagation.

-Signals got attenuated, and degradation in performance was observed due to fading caused by multipath propagation and barriers like walls.
-RSSI values fluctuated between -40 $dBm$ to -96 $dBm$ and SNR values dropped below -5 $dB$ in high SF configurations.
-Reduced PDR such as 18.9\% at SF = 12 and 10\% duty cycle was also observed due to prolonged airtime of higher SFs, indicating susceptibility to fading.
+Signal attenuation and performance degradation were observed due to fading caused by multipath propagation and barriers like the walls of the rooms.
+RSSI values fluctuated between $-40 dBm$ to $-96 dBm$, and SNR values dropped below $-5 dB$ in high SF configurations.
+Reduced PDR such as $\approx 18.9\%$ at $SF = 12$ and $10\%$ duty cycle was also observed due to prolonged airtime of higher SFs, indicating susceptibility to fading.

-Transmission times were also impacted, with lower SFs achieving shorter times than higher SFs.
+Impact on transmission times was also observed, with lower SFs achieving shorter times than higher SFs.
 These results highlight the trade-off between long-range and environmental resilience.